 Ages of Mages: The Last Keeper

 Ages of Mages is one of the best multiplayer games you can download from the Switch eShop.
 It’s best described as a third-person shooter beat ’em up game.
-Swarms of enemies come at you and other players and you have to kill them all before they kill you.
+Swarms of enemies come at you and other players, and you have to kill them all before they kill you.

-You can choose from four different wizards to play as, each of which has their own unique powers and abilities.
+You can choose from four different wizards to play as, each of which has its own unique powers and abilities.
 The more you play, the more you can upgrade your abilities and slay enemies effortlessly.
 There is a lot of content to get through, even with four players helping speed things up; if you finish the main game though, there are always the dungeons to go back to.
 Dungeons are randomly generated, so you won’t always get the same one.

 Puyo Puyo Tetris

 Puyo Puyo Tetris is a beautiful mash-up of the game Tetris and Puyo Puyo from SEGA.
 You can play this game by yourself, but the real fun happens when you’re playing with other people.

 When playing with local players, you can have up to four people play at one time.
 The Multiplayer Arcade has tons of different modes to keep everyone interested.
 One of my favorites is Big Bang mode, where players have to compete against each other and see who can complete the challenge boards as quickly as possible.